 Set a task to take on Australia’s Sprint Queen Black Caviar in the Group 1 Lightning Stakes at Flemington the following autumn, Foxwedge finished fourth with Hay List (second) & Buffering (third) in the record breaking race with Black Caviar stopping the clock at 55.53 seconds for the 1000m.
 Lining up in the second of the major autumn sprints in the state Foxwedge finished third behind his older rivals Hay List and Buffering in the Group 1 Newmarket Handicap (1200m).
-Far from disgraced John O’Shea sent Foxwedge to Moonee Valley for their weight-for-age feature under lights, ridden by Nash Rawiller, the bay colt delivered his connections a result at the elite level victory in the William Reid turning the tables on the Newmarket winner by a three-quarters-of-a-length.
+Far from disgraced Foxwedge lined up at Moonee Valley in their weight-for-age feature under lights giving his connections a result at the elite level victory in the William Reid turning the tables on the Newmarket winner by a three-quarters-of-a-length.

-A winner of four races over distances that ranged from 1200m to 1800m from 19 race starts finishing in the money another 10-times for connections Artistique finished fourth in the 2007 MVRC Group 2 Diamond Jubilee Stakes (1600 m.) when five-years-old.
+A winner of four races over distances that ranged from 1200m to 1800m from 19 race starts finishing in the money another 10-times for connections Artistique finished fourth in the 2007 MVRC Group 2 Diamond Jubilee Stakes (1600 m.) as a five-year-old.

 NOT ENOUGH?
-Retired for breeding duties Artistique is known as a proven producer with the sixth living foal, this yearling subject of this offer, the fifth foal is a current season two-year-old, the remaining four have raced and all are winners.
+Retired for breeding duties Artistique is a proven producer with the sixth living foal, the yearling subject of this offer, the fifth foal is a current season two-year-old, the remaining four are all winners.
 They include Nechita (by Fastnet Rock) a winner of three races from just four starts including the 2012 VRC Group 1 Ascot Vale Stakes (1200m.); Art Thou Ready (by More Than Ready) eight wins and $202,740; Thermogenic (by Northern Meteor) two wins and $89,926 and the winning Kandinsky (by Hinchinbrook).

 Artistique is a half-sister to the six-time winner Chiming Lass (by Bellotto) & five-time winner Winona (by Bluebird) – incidentally both mares are winners of the AJC Listed Toy Show Quality (1400m.).
 By Peintre Celebre (by Nureyev) winner of the Group 1 Prix de l’Arc de Triomphe, Prix du Jockey Club (French Derby) and the Grand Prix de Paris (2000m.) at Longchamp and trained by Andre Fabre.
-Owned through his racing career by Daniel Wildensten, Peintre Celebre retiring after the 1997 Arc win due to an injury the chestnut sustained in the Arc.
+Owned through his racing career by Daniel Wildensten, Peintre Celebre retired after winning the 1997 Arc due to an injury the chestnut sustained in that race.

 As of early February Peintre Celebre has sired 66 stakes winners, 15 of those are at the highest level, over varying distances including the dual German Group 1 winner and sire Dai Jin (ex Dawlah); the Group 1 Ascot Prince of Wales’s Stakes winner and South African-based sire Byword (ex Binche); the triple Group 1-winning sprinter Bentley Biscuit (ex Tycoon Joy); dual Hong Kong Group 1-winner Collection (ex Lasting Chance), as well as the Group 1 winning fillies Vallee Enchantee (ex Verveine) and Pride (ex Specificity).

-The Australian Stud Book records show Pierro (by Lonhro) covered Artistique last spring as the mare cares for a weanling colt by Hinchinbrook (Fastnet Rock).
+The Australian Stud Book records show Pierro (by Lonhro) covered Artistique last spring as the mare nurses a weanling colt by Hinchinbrook (Fastnet Rock).

 The racing wheel has turned the full circle for Richard Freedman.